Hars15kth/--sphericalNN-weather-prediction---/README.md

 #  Spherical Weather Prediction

 This repository benchmarks baseline CNNs against SO(3)-equivariant spherical models for ERA5 500 hPa wind prediction.
-It is designed for reproducibility, robustness, and recruiter-grade clarity.
+It is designed for reproducibility,While focused on climate modeling, the pipeline architecture and equivariant design principles are directly transferable to LLM infrastructure and RAG systems—especially in scenarios requiring spatial reasoning, rotation-aware embeddings, or robust cache generation across distributed inputs.

 ## ✅ Highlights